 For surfers and kitesurfers, it's perfect.

 The “poniente” wind creates the waves.
 There are plenty of them.
-Between Punta Paloma and Tarifa, on Valdevaqueros Beach, this is the place to be.
+Between Punta Paloma and Tarifa, on Valdevaqueros Beach, this is the must-visit spot.
 The average age is between 25 and 30.
-Proof of this is the number of campgrounds, some with teepees like the KAMPAOH campground just below the road, with direct access to the beach.
-And for those who might still be hesitating, everything invites you to give the waves a try in a wild, natural setting: with the comfort of small hotels, bars, and sports equipment shops for all skill levels.
+Proof of this is the number of campgrounds, some with teepees, like the KAMPAOH campground just below the road, with direct access to the beach.
+And for those who are still on the fence, everything here invites you to give the waves a try in a wild, natural setting: with the comfort of small hotels, bars, and sports equipment stores catering to all skill levels.

 The more cautious prefer to swim at the edge.